My expectations for cricket legend Ricky Ponting’s new Ponting Wines were very low.

 Ricky’s favourite wine in the range, and a McLaren Vale Shiraz in the classic big-hearted mode.

-Generous plum fruit, very much a Vale reed, bold fruit, some supporting chocolate oak, the palate plump and chunky if firmly acidic and uneven to finish.
-Lots of mid palate heartiness, and this will be the most popular wine in the range, even if it is a ‘by the numbers’ Shiraz.
+Generous plum fruit, very much a Vale red, with bold fruit, some supporting chocolate oak, the palate plump and chunky if firmly acidic and uneven to finish.
+Lots of mid palate heartiness, this will be the most popular wine in the range, even if it is a ‘by the numbers’ Shiraz.

 Best drinking: now to ten years.
 17/20, 90/100.
 14.5%, $25.
 Would I buy it?
 Not my bag, but I know lots of people who will love this.

 ‘I miss sitting around with my mates at the close of play with a beer’ says Ricky.
 He quickly adds ‘followed by a few red wines’.
 We all just want to drink beer after playing cricket Ricky, not minty Langhorne Creek Cabernet like this.

 I’d forgotten that Ben made wine at Wolf Blass back in the day and is a big fan of Langhorne Cab – this even has some of that DNA in it.
 There was this weird tension around this wine as if it was Ben’s baby not the Pontings.
 It could just be me.

 There’s plenty of Langhorne berry mint here, complete with a doughnut-shaped palate and slightly astringent, if long, tannic finish.
 Structure is the play, but balance is the sacrifice.
 It’s not bad, but not much joy to drink.

 Best drinking: could well improve after five years in bottle.
 16.5/20, 88/100.
 14%, $25.
 Would I buy it?
 No.